Russia and Turkey turn on EU gas pipeline

 And the TurkStream inauguration came amid Turkey's efforts to block other EU alternatives.

-Cyprus, Greece, and Israel recently agreed to build a new gas pipeline crossing the eastern Mediterranean.
+Cyprus, Greece, and Israel recently agreed to build a gas pipeline crossing the eastern Mediterranean.

 The 1,900km EastMed project is to pump gas to southern Europe from Israeli and Cypriot waters from 2025.